HOW CAN WE HELP YOU?

 The adjustment of the fed gap is altered due to transit or over time normal wear and tear.
 In this situation, multiple bills can enter the bill path at once, or with an angle which lead to errors and jamming.
 To learn how to adjust the feed gap, please refer to Section 6: What is a feed gap?
 How do I adjust it?

 - The feed gap is the actual height of the bill feed path, and should be tuned to just about the thickness of a single bill.
-If the feed gap is too wide, the user may experience a high amount of dbL and CHn errors which are caused by more than one bill entering the scanning path at one time.
+If the feed gap is too wide, the user may experience a high amount of dbL (DOUBLE) and CHn (CHAIN) errors which are caused by more than one bill entering the scanning path at one time.
 If the feed gap is too tight, the unit may not be able to pass bills into the scanning path, or catch on bills and tear them.

 - For feed gap adjustment procedure, a printable document is available in the Documents section of this page.
 The following steps are the procedure for adjusting the feed gap: